-RE: Reforms to Human Services - Productivity Commission Issues Paper
+RE: Response to Draft report for Reforms to Human Services - Productivity Commission

 Adult Learning Australia (ALA) is a not for profit national peak body for adult and community education (ACE).
 Our mission is for lifelong and life wide learning for all Australians.
 For more than 56 years, ALA has been working to ensure equitable access to lifelong learning, particularly with disadvantaged communities.